Best Time to Visit Africa for a Safari

 • Cooler temperatures and less rain, making the experience more comfortable.

-• Iconic events like the Great Migration river crossings between July and August in the Serengeti (Tanzania) and Masai Mara (Kenya).
+• Iconic events like the Great Migration river crossings between July and August in the Serengeti (Tanzania) and the Masai Mara (Kenya).

 • Large elephant herds gather in places like Chobe (Botswana) and Tarangire (Tanzania).